 - Scan regularly: schedule regular system scans with your antivirus software to detect any suspicious activity.
 This can prevent malware from hiding in your system under the guise of svchost.exe.

-How to remove a svchost.exe virus
+How to remove an svchost.exe virus

 If you’ve detected a malicious instance of svchost.exe on your system, it’s time to take action.
-Follow these steps to remove it safely and ensure your system stays protected.

-Open the Task Manager
+1. Open the Task Manager

 Start by pressing Ctrl + Alt + Delete to bring up the Task Manager.
 Look for any suspicious svchost.exe processes that use an unusually high amount of CPU power or memory.

-Check file location
+2. Check file location

 Right-click on the suspicious svchost.exe process and select Open file location.
 If the file is not located in the C:\Windows\System32 folder, it’s likely malware.

-End the process
+3. End the process

 If that’s the case, go back to Task Manager, right-click on the svchost.exe process, and select End task.
 This will stop the malicious process from running.

-Run a full system scan
+4. Run a full system scan

-Delete the malicious file
+5. Delete the malicious file

 If the antivirus doesn’t automatically remove the file, go to its location found in step 2.
 Delete svchost.exe manually, but only after ensuring the process is no longer active.

-Update your security tools
+6. Update your security tools

-Finally, make sure your antivirus and operating system are up-to-date.
+Finally, make sure your antivirus and operating system are up to date.
 This will help prevent future attacks and keep your system secure.

-Know what runs on your system
+Conclusion: know what runs on your system

 Because cyberthreats are constantly evolving, staying informed and proactive is important.
 Knowing what’s running on your system will help you spot unusual activity early.
 To stay ahead of threats, consider using security tools — like the Surfshark all-in-one suite.